wood5

 Functional wood art, such as cutting boards, serving trays, and furniture, may require more frequent refinishing than decorative wood art since they are exposed to more wear and tear.

-This is a radial symmetry guide, collection of colouring sheets and patterns to trace providing a gateway to a world of mesmerizing patterns, relaxing mindfulness and endless creativity.
+This is a radial symmetry guide, a collection of 25 unique colouring designs, three blank grids and six outlines to doodle in providing a gateway to a world of mesmerizing patterns, relaxing mindfulness and endless creativity.

 The intention is to give you the knowledge and easy to follow instructions for you to continue making one-of-a-kind radial symmetry patterns using only a few basic tools.

-And it also includes 3 outlines for you to practice on and doodle in along with a simple creativity exersize to get you going.
+And it also includes 6 outlines (in 3 different styles) for you to practice on and doodle in along with a simple creativity exersize to get you going.

 The second half of the book has 25 original patterns for you to colour and reimagine.
 Inspired by the art deco and art nouveau artistic movements, the intention with these finished patterns is the get you inspired, relaxed and also hone in your artistic skills.